ananyakaligal/Quantized-Finetuning/readme.md

 # Efficient Fine-tuning of Quantized Language Models for Medical Domain Adaptation

-This repository contains the implementation and results of a study on **efficient fine-tuning of large language models (LLMs)** for the medical domain.
-By combining **4-bit quantization** and **Parameter-Efficient Fine-Tuning (PEFT)** techniques, we significantly reduce computational requirements while maintaining high model performance.
-This work focuses on adapting LLMs using the MedMCQA dataset, achieving impressive results with reduced resource consumption.
+This repository contains the implementation and results of a study on efficient fine-tuning of large language models (LLMs) for the medical domain.
+By combining 4-bit quantization and Parameter-Efficient Fine-Tuning (PEFT) techniques, such as LoRA (Low-Rank Adaptation), we significantly reduce computational requirements while maintaining high model performance.
+The study uses GEMMA-2B, a large-scale model, and adapts it to the medical domain using the MedMCQA dataset.
+This work achieves impressive results with reduced resource consumption while ensuring model accuracy and efficiency.

 ## 🚀 Key Features
 - **4-bit Quantization**: Implemented using the `bitsandbytes` library, enabling a 75% reduction in model size while maintaining performance.